Revisiting Long-Tailed Learning: Insights from an Architectural Perspective: Conclusion

 \section{Conclusion}

-Long-tailed data in real-world scenarios presents formidable challenges for recognition tasks.
-In this paper, we approach the issue from the overlooked perspective of architecture and opt to leverage differentiable architecture search to automate the network design.
-However, existing methods achieve unsatisfactory results on long-tailed datasets.
-Empirically, we observe limitations in the existing search space.
-To address this issue, we explore the architecture properties systematically and design two novel convolution operations, constructing a fresh search space.
-Moreover, we introduce an ETF classifier to further enhance the search strategy, mitigating the inherent bias search process.
-Extensive results demonstrate that our approach consistently improves existing methods and achieves state-of-the-art results with simple enhancements, providing a complementary solution to mitigating long-tailed problems.
+Long-tailed (LT) data in real-world scenarios presents formidable challenges for recognition tasks.
+In this paper, we approach the issue from the overlooked perspective of architecture and bridge the gap between network architecture design and LT.
+We conduct comprehensive experiments to investigate which architectural components perform better under LT data.
+Based on our observations, we identify and design two high-performing candidate operations.
+To enable a more thorough and efficient exploration of architectural design, we propose LT-DARTS, a NAS method specifically tailored for LT scenarios.
+In addition to updating the search space, we introduce the balanced fixed classifier to address the biased search process under LT conditions.
+Extensive experiments demonstrate that our approach effectively designs LT-friendly architectures.
+Moreover, our method can integrate seamlessly with existing techniques and easily surpass state-of-the-art results, offering an orthogonal solution to LT challenges.

+\begin{acks} This work was supported by the National Natural Science Foundation of China under Grant 62471451.
+The authors would like to thank the Information Science Laboratory Center of USTC for the hardware and software services. \end{acks}